 New Grouped Tag for Leadership

-Bankers enrolled in the have been identified by the senior management of Graduate School of Banking their banks as individuals capable of assuming additional managerial responsibilities in the organization, and senior management thinks that investing in the student’s professional education is a sound investment for the bank.
+Bankers enrolled in the Graduate School of Banking have been identified by the senior management oftheir banks as individuals capable of assuming additional managerial responsibilities in the organization, and senior management thinks that investing in the student’s professional education is a sound investment for the bank.

 Executives know better than anyone in the banking world of the difficulties of implementing the new regulatory mandates, discovering new growth sectors while maintaining current revenue streams, and managing the people in the bank.
 Without a finger on the pulse of all of these, a bank can lose in the end.
 As an executive in this ever-changing banking environment, making the time to identify and develop future top-level bankers or find your latent up-and-comers may not be the most pressing task on your day-to-day list of things that keep your bank running.
 But, it should be.